sneakers-the-rat/surveillance-graphs/_sections/_models/kgs_and_ai.md

 **MOVE THIS to "models/surveillance" - the cognitive style of search, why chatbots inevitable and an intrinsic part of the plan, and the broader conversation of the surveillance mindset**

+Tim BL actually really wanted to be able to talk to the computers, he specifically imagined chatbots working on top of the semantic web: https://www.w3.org/DesignIssues/Evolution.html

 The 'one bar' search paradigm is powerful and inculcates a very specific expectation of use...  (expectations from search results)

 the problem is that it naturally sacrifices all the extra query structure inherent in any "advanced search" interface.